 - the Board's key priorities

-- the Board's knowledge base
+- the Board's knowledge base the E

 - fulfillment of the Board's and committees' responsibilities

 - the Board's interaction with management

 - the Board's structure, composition and committees

-- · Board meetings and related processes
+- Board meetings and related processes

-Recent changes to the questionnaire include adding discussion questions about the Company's investment in ESG and the principles of stakeholder capitalism.
-Changes made in response to director feedback from the Board evaluation have included changing committee assignments.
+Recent changes to the questionnaire include adding discussion questions about the Company's investment in ESG and how we balance the interests of our clients, colleagues and communities.
+Changes made in response to director feedback from the Board evaluation have included enhancements to director continuing education programming and rotating certain committee assignments.